 Our courses are designed to teach the basic skills of archery in a friendly and enjoyable way and are run in accordance with the Archery GB requirements and guidelines.

 Almost anyone can take part and enjoy archery regardless of age and physical ability, (although a degree of physical fitness is required).
 However, the club does have strict conditions regarding the participation of young persons (see below for further details).

 All the equipment (bow, arrows, quiver, arm guard and finger tab) is provided by us, just turn up and enjoy the sport.

-At the end of the Course, you will have been taught the essential safety requirements to protect yourself and others from harm.
-You should be able to shoot an Olympic style Recurve Bow with reasonable confidence and skill.
-You will also have been introduced to other types of bows (traditional Longbow, Compound Bow and others), all of which can be shot at Lichfield Archers should you decide to become a member.
+At the end of the course you will have been taught the essential safety requirements to protect yourself and others from harm.
+You should be able to shoot an Olympic style Recurve Bow with reasonable confidence and skill, and be safe and sufficiently competent should you wish to join Lichfield Archers.

-On completion of the Course, successful candidates will be presented with a Certificate of Competency required to apply for membership of Lichfield Archers.
+On completion of the Course, successful candidates will be presented with a Certificate of Competency and be invited to apply for membership of Lichfield Archers.
 The Certificate is also accepted at other archery clubs.

 Our Beginner’s Course can be used as part of the Duke of Edinburgh Award Scheme.

 The Course comprises six consecutive sessions which take place on Wednesday evenings between 7:00pm to 9:00pm.
 Courses take place in our 20 yard indoor range but when warmer summer evenings permit we often try to shoot outdoors on our 100 yard field.
 Beginners must attend at least five of the six sessions and satisfy the coaches that they are safe and competent to be able to shoot safely on their own.